mako-framework/docs/02_routing_and_controllers/03_request.md

 The `referer` method returns the address that referred the client to the current resource or `null` if there is no referrer.

 ```
-// Returns the referrer if there is one and null if not
+// Returns the referrer if there is one and "null" if not

 $referer = $this->request->referer();